Jack Baldwin (chemist)

 Sir Jack Edward Baldwin FRS (8 August 1938 – 5 January 2020) was a British chemist.
 He was a Waynflete Professor of Chemistry at the University of Oxford (1978–2005) and head of the organic chemistry at Oxford.

 Education

 Baldwin was the second son of Frederick C N Baldwin and Olive F Headland.
 He was educated at Brighton Grammar School and Lewes County Grammar School.
-He attended Imperial College, London (BSc, DIC, PhD).
-He received his Ph.D. working under the direction of Sir Derek H.R.
+He attended Imperial College, London (BSc, DIC, PhD) and received his Ph.D. working under the direction of Sir Derek H.R.
 Barton, FRS, Nobel Laureate, who described him as his best student.